Rates and Policies

 Most clients begin therapy by meeting weekly or every other week.
 As therapy progresses and you feel more confident and grounded, we may move to monthly sessions for ongoing support.

-However, many clients use their out-of-network benefits to receive full or partial reimbursement for therapy.
+Some clients choose to use out-of-network benefits to receive partial reimbursement for therapy.
 If your plan includes these benefits, you can submit a “superbill” (an itemized receipt I provide) to your insurance company for reimbursement.

 • Do I have out-of-network benefits for outpatient mental health?